When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 But if you’re migrating an existing blog with decent traffic to another host, Shared Hosting might not be the right option.

-It depends on your existing blog size, features, and traffic level.
+It depends on your existing blog’s size, features, and traffic level.

 As I said earlier in this article, websites are never the same.

-Your website business needs will primarily be the significant factor that determines your web hosting type.
-So it became important to discuss the different types of web hosting available today.
+Your website needs primarily determine your web hosting type.
+Therefore, discussing the different kinds of web hosting available today became essential.

 In total, there are about five different types of web hosting available.
 They are the most commonly used by online marketers.